gansidui/gotcp/README.md

-Gotcp is a powerful package for quickly writing tcp applications/services in golang.
+gotcp is a powerful package for quickly writing tcp applications/services in golang.

 Install the gotcp package:
 ~~~